RWTH-EBC/AgentLib-FlexQuant/docs/source/tutorials.rst

 Application
 -----------

 This section demonstrates how to use the FlexQuant package.
-Examples can be found in the folder :doc:`Examples <examples>`.
+Examples can be found in the examples folder.

 In general, a use case has the two following types of files: